samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 * Combining outputs of the three model types into one combined model (an *ensemble* model) did not improve accuracy.

-* Accuracy of models increased with training set size up to about 30k training et examples.
+* Accuracy of models increased with training set size up to about 30k training set examples.

 * All random forest and neural network models were well calibrated, meaning that 9 out of 10 people with a predicted 90% probability of receiving thrombolysis would receive thrombolysis.
 The single fit logistic regression model, but not the individual hospital fit model was well calibrated.